Ritvik Singh

 About Me

 My interests lie at the intersection of perception and control in order to build intelligent robot systems that can interact with the physical world.
-Currently, my research focuses on leveraging learning-based methods to achieve human-like dexterous manipulation in unstructured environments.
+My research focuses on leveraging learning-based methods to achieve human-like dexterous manipulation in unstructured environments.

 Publications